General Admission Requirements

 - The student may enroll only in Postsecondary courses for which high school prerequisites have been completed (For example: a student may not take English Composition until all required high school English courses have been completed)

-- All seniors must submit their ACT scores.
+- All seniors must submit their ACT scores or take the ACCUPLACER Test.

 - Exceptions may be granted for students documented as gifted and talented only in accordance with the standards included in the State Plan of Exceptional Children and Youth.
 Exceptions apply only to the first two requirements.